 Unfortunately, Bridgerton season 2 doesn’t have a set release date.
 However, we have done some snooping and have made some educated calculations on when we can expect the blistering romance to return.

 Bridgerton season 2 officially began filming back in April 2021.
 However, several Covid-19 related incidents have slowed down production.
 So far, filming for the series has been halted twice, with the show’s crew and cast members testing positive for Covid-19 back in July.
-But fear not, after some self-isolation and more tests onset, as of August 3, Bridgerton season 2 went back to filming and is officially back on track.
+But fear not, after some self-isolation and more tests onset, as of November 22, filming for Bridgerton season 2 has now officially wrapped.

 Chasing love: The best adventure movies